 Blue Ridge Scenic Railway.
 Climb on board the Santa Express Train and be whisked away to the winter wonderland that is the Blue Ridge Scenic Railway.
 Just 90 minutes north of Atlanta, off of 575, this Southern mountain town will charm guests as they chug along to lasting Christmas memories.
 While on board, hear "Twas' The Night Before Christmas," sing Christmas carols and, of course, enjoy a meet and greet with Jolly Ol' St. Nick!
 The train takes off in November and rides throughout December.

-Garden Lights, Holiday Nights.
-Holiday cheer continues is available in the daytime at the Atlanta Botanical Garden, even when the lights are taking a rest.
+Garden Nights, Holiday Lights.
+Holiday cheer continues in the daytime at the Atlanta Botanical Garden, even when the lights are taking a rest.
 Enjoy a G-scale train and trolley winding through a mountain village town.
 The miniature metropolis is not the only train show; kids can enjoy a turn on The Botanical Express.

 Stone Mountain Christmas Train.
-If you ask me, though, the highlight to Stone Mountain Christmas is a ride on the Singalong Train.
+For me, the highlight of the Stone Mountain Park Christmas event is a ride on the Singalong Train.
 Carol with the other passengers along this five-mile route around the mountain.
 There is no extra charge; it’s included with admission!
 Discount Tickets: Save up to 42% off single day tickets to Stone Mountain Christmas.

 Southeastern Railway Museum.When Santa’s reindeer are taking a breather, you’ll find him at the Southeastern Railway Museum where he can pick from more than 90 pieces of railway equipment, all perfect for delivering presents.
 Mingle with Santa and his elves, make holiday crafts and take a ride with Santa at the museum.
 On select days in December, families can dine with Santa for breakfast or lunch and watch a unique showing of Polar Express.